 1. Federal, state, and local travel requirements

-Federal, state, and local laws travel rules should be the cornerstone of your COVID-19 travel policy.
+Federal, state, and local laws travel rules should be the cornerstone of your COVID-19 business travel policy.
 Since stay-at-home, shelter-in-place, and mandatory self-quarantine after travel orders are constantly changing in different states, it’s vital that you address how you will account for these policy shifts when you make travel plans.

 2. Is the business trip necessary?